opardo/website/content/home/experience.md

   date_start = "2019-06-02"
   date_end = "2019-08-23"
   description = """
-  I explored our users' behavior by...

-  * Abstracting features in common of people who use each of the paid and organic channels to land on our platform.
-  * Discovering sequences of different channel landings with the best and worst booking rates.

-  And the impact...
+  * Personalized our marketing strategy by training machine learning models that characterize the users landing via paid and organic channels.

-  * Empowered our marketing team to design holistic channel strategies according to such characteristics and sequences, and provided them with time-series dashboards to verify if the peculiarities of each channel remain throughout time.
+  * Built time-series dashboards to verify if the peculiarities of each channel remain throughout time.
+  * Boosted the probability of booking by finding the best sequences of channels, influencing the design of holistic strategies.
   * Designed a novel customer-centric metric framework that is the first-ever to account for the possibility of users liking multiple channels.

 """